Shaddai

 Kiddush HaShem may be understand both literally and metaphorically.
 Literally understood, kiddush HaShem (i.e., martyrdom) is a possibility, one of the severest tests that may be given to the soul, and the temptation is to shrink back from the threat of death by denying the faith...
 Metaphorically understood, kiddush HaShem is a necessity, an essential act of the will that decides to "take up the cross" and follow Yeshua, and the temptation is to minimize the truth, to compromise the faith, and to slowly fade away...
 Yeshua asks, "What will it profit a person if he gains the whole world and forfeits his soul?"
 (Mark 8:36).
 Indeed, finding your life, value, and "place" here is to exile yourself from the promise of heaven.
 As Yeshua said, "Whoever finds his life will lose it, and whoever loses his life for my sake will find it" (Matt.
 10:39).
 What is required, in other words, is categorically everything, with nothing left over...

 We see an example of both chillul HaShem and kiddush HaShem in the life of the Apostle Peter.
 On the one hand, though he had boldly professed that he would be willing to die for Yeshua, he later denied that he even knew his Savior and friend (Luke 22:33-34)...
 After his teshuvah (i.e., repentance) however, Peter became wholehearted and fearless, and Christian tradition says he eventually died as a martyr under the tyranny of wicked Emperor Nero...
 Likewise, in our effort to relate to people of different faith, we may be tempted to soften the demands of the gospel or to minimize the deity of Messiah.
 Sadly I've seen this happen a lot among Gentiles who get so enamored with the Jewish roots of the Christian faith that they begin to question, then outright deny the central Torah of our Messiah.
-We do not confuse the covenants of God, for this leads to double-mindedness and is regarded as spiritual adultery (see Rom.
+We must not confuse the covenants of God, for this leads to double-mindedness and is regarded as spiritual adultery (see Rom.
 7:1-4).
-It is chillul HaShem - the desecration of the Name above all Names - to turn away from the meaning and message of the cross of Messiah (Gal.
+It is chillul HaShem - the desecration of the Name of God - to turn away from the meaning and message of the cross of Messiah (Gal.
 6:14; 1 Cor.
 2:2).
 The price of being loyal to Messiah is mesirut nefesh (מְסִירוּת נֶפֶשׁ) -- surrendering your life by "taking up the cross."
 The cross is a scandal to religion and all other attempts to whitewash the truth about the human condition (Gal.
 5:11).

 Hebrew Lesson